turbopape/milestones/README.md

 algorithms in use (core.async, etc...)
 [here](https://github.com/turbopape/milestones-clojurecup2014).

-Although the protorype included the module for interpreting tasks written in natural english, Milestones the actual project will focus on scheduling.
-The Tasks interpreter and the Tasks renderer are projects of their own right.
+Although the protorype showcases the main idea, this repository is the official one, i.e, contains latest versions and is more thoroughly tested.

 ## License